 Operation Blessing has initiated a variety of strategic partnerships and special projects targeting community health and medical relief.
 We have a three step global health strategy for strengthening local health systems and improving access to quality medical care for individuals in resource-limited circumstances.

 We equip hospitals and clinics with medicine and diagnostic machines, decreasing the financial burden on the health facility.
 This provides a higher quality of care—at no charge to the patient.

-We conduct our mobile medical missions in the most geographically isolated areas, improving access to health care for people living in the country’s poorest regions.
+We conduct our medical brigades in the most geographically isolated areas, improving access to health care for people living in the country’s poorest regions.

 Strategic partnerships, like our partnership with the Mayo Clinic, create long-term, sustainable improvement in healthcare worldwide by offering educational programs to medical professionals.
 We also provide disease management training for local volunteers who serve as Community Health Workers.

 Operation Blessing’s community health programs address the greatest public health needs in developing countries by providing primary care to people who would otherwise have limited to no access to adequate medicine.
 Below are some of the ways we provide medical services.

 We train Community Health Workers in the areas of hygiene, nutrition, infectious diseases, clean water, first aid and management of medicines.
 We give each a backpack of medicines and medical supplies, so they may treat individuals on an ongoing basis with the guidance of our staff physician.

 In places where remote communities do have access to a nearby clinic, there is often the problem of under-funding.
 Without the proper medicines to treat people, these facilities are unable to live up to their full potential.
 Operation Blessing helps stock the shelves with medicines and medical supplies, so these clinics can better serve their community at no cost, thanks to the generosity of our donors.